hurtigruten/enzo/README.md

 * Implement API to serve what is cached
 * Store cache results in redis cache and build API on top?
 * Build an API that offers available promotions?
+* Look into Drop Cache as a new search mode
+* Look into ResultModes node in the custom availability request
 * Any way to build the cache more dynamically, instead of forcing a complete run?
 * Detect if a port combination gives no results at all and log it
 * Write a customDB script in Seaware to find which sailings are loaded, instead of using config (requires creating new rules if needed)